Frequently asked questions

 On arrival, individuals are given an induction and provided with written guidance on our laws and culture.

-Mears will work closely with all partners to ensure the safety of the community and individuals in the hotel.
-Police are fully involved in the response to arrivals in Falkirk and will visit the hotel regularly.
+Mears works closely with all partners to ensure the safety of the community and individuals in the hotel.
+Police are fully involved in the response to arrivals in Falkirk and visit the hotel regularly.
 This will help the individuals and Police to get to know one another.
-Police statistics and intelligence show that people seeking asylum are more likely to be victims of crime, than perpetrators of crime.

 Do asylum seekers have restricted movement?